project-koku/koku-metrics-operator/docs/csv-description.md

 2. Dynamic provisioning for that default StorageClass is enabled.
 If these assumptions are not met, the operator will not deploy correctly.
 In these cases, storage must be manually configured.
 For manual configuration, a valid PVC should be supplied in the `volume_claim_template` spec of the KokuMetricsConfig CR.

+## Configure the koku-metrics-operator
+**Note** There are separate instructions for configuring the `koku-metrics-operator` to run in a restricted network.
+##### Configure authentication
+The default authentication for the operator is `token`.
+No further steps are required to configure token authentication.
+If `basic` is the preferred authentication method, a Secret must be created which holds username and password credentials:
+1. On the left navigation pane, select `Workloads` -> `Secrets` -> select Project: `koku-metrics-operator` -> `Create` -> `Key/Value Secret`
+2. Give the Secret a name and add 2 keys: `username` and `password` (all lowercase).
+The values for these keys correspond to cloud.redhat.com credentials.
+3. Select `Create`.
 ##### Create the KokuMetricsConfig
 Configure the koku-metrics-operator by creating a `KokuMetricsConfig`.
 1. On the left navigation pane, select `Operators` -> `Installed Operators` -> `koku-metrics-operator` -> `KokuMetricsConfig` -> `Create Instance`.